2000Slash/Vet-Data-Chain-frontend/README.md

   npm run dev
 ```
 ## Open the browser
-    Follow the link in the Terminel (http://localhost:5174/)
+    Follow the link in the Terminal (http://localhost:5174/)

 # Notes
 1. The Download phase decryption and Database initialization takes some time about one minute.
 Do not hit refresh during the login progress as it will nullify your initialisation process.